companieshouse/dapperdox.developer.ch.gov.uk/assets/sections/manipulate-company-data-api-filing/templates/guides/overview.md

 # Authentication

-API Filing requires sofotware to integrate with Companies House OAuth 2.0 Service and cannot be done with a simple API key using `Basic` authentication.
+API Filing requires software to integrate with Companies House OAuth 2.0 Service and cannot be done with a simple API key using `Basic` authentication.

 For a detailed guide on this integration see [Authenticating Web Server Apps with OAuth 2.0](/companies-house-identity-service/guides/ServerWeb)

+Certain APIs may have additional security.
+At present this is limited to:

+- Insolvency API: In addition to obtaining the appropriate insolvency scope (see below), Insolvency API endpoints check that the end user granting that scope is registered with Companies House as an Insolvency Practitioner.
+Please ask any registered Insolvency Practitioners wishing to file via your software to provide their detail for inclusion in the allow list via the Companies House contact centre.
+This requirement does not apply in live sandbox, where for testing ease, the authorisation interceptor instead treats any email address including the string 'ip-test' as representing a registered practitioner.

 ## Scopes